emc2/solution-manuals/README.md

-# Solution Manuals to Physics Textbook
+# Solution Manuals to Physics Textbooks